-Geotechnical logs and records should be compiled for the investigation, in accordance with the recommendations outlined in the latest edition of the NZGS field classification and description guideline5.
+Geotechnical logs and records should be compiled for the investigation, in accordance with the recommendations outlined in the latest edition of the NZGS field classification and description guideline (NZGS, 2005).

 Original laboratory test sheets which contain recorded test data and other items, such as the laboratory technician's observations of sample condition and behaviour during testing, should also be maintained.